timmisset/omt-odt-plugin/src/main/java/com/misset/opp/odt/psi/impl/resolvable/README.md

     DEFINE QUERY query => /ont:ClassA / ^rdf:type / ont:somePredicate
 ```

-The DEFINE QUERY statement, it's containing query and each individual step implements the ODTResolvable interface and
+The DEFINE QUERY statement, its containing query, and each individual step implements the ODTResolvable interface and
 thus can be analysed to determine a type.

 ## QueryStep